Matt is a professional painter who enjoys fishing and metal detecting on the weekend for old coins and rings.

 Permission typically isn't necessary to metal detect beaches and lakes that are open to the public, but waterways that cross into government land are often protected and off-limits.

 Underwater metal detecting high-traffic beaches and swimming holes can produce valuable silver and gold rings, lost cameras, and coins.
 With water detecting, you need water-proof gear and a good sand scoop.
 With research too, you can find old swimming holes in local creeks and rivers.
-People swam a lot in them before public pools were around.
+A long time ago, people swam a lot in natural waterways before public pools were created.

 4. Property Owned by Friends and Family

 Do you have any close friends or family members who own property of historical significance?
 You probably wouldn't have to get permission, and you'd have a private place to go metal detecting.
 Homes from the 1800s and earlier are perfect places to find old coins.

 Privately owned property has always produced my best finds metal detecting.
-Most of the rare coins that I've found came from yards around older homes from the 1800s.
+Most of the rare coins that I've found came from the yards of older homes from the 1800s.
 If you know someone with an older property, I would definitely metal detect that first before going to a public place.

 5. Curb Strips

 Curb strip grass, the grass between the street and the sidewalk, is usually city-owned and doesn't require permission for metal detecting, but not always.
 In my city, I can legally metal detect the curb strips, but in another town down the road, I can't.

 Call your police department and double-check that it's legal in your city before you start.
 I can tell you from experience that you can find some cool stuff metal detecting curb strips, but be aware that you will occasionally encounter angry homeowners.